supersheryar/WebJobs/actions/MailKit/README.md

-# UkrGuru.WebJobs.Actions.SshNet
+# UkrGuru.WebJobs.Actions.MailKit

 UkrGuru.WebJobs.Actions.MailKit package is additional actions for UkrGuru.WebJobs.
-Created on base MailKit package for receive emails from the mailbox.
+Built on the basis MailKit package for receive emails from the mailbox.

-SshNet Actions:
+MailKit Actions:
 - ReceiveEmails - receive emails from the mailbox in WJbFiles and WJbQueue for further processing.